itzaRinna/Next_Portfolio/README.md

 If this is not the case, make sure you didn't miss any of the steps before.
 If the error persists and you don't know what to do, open an issue [here](https://github.com/NizarAbiZaher/nizzy-starter/issues).

 ### That's it!

-You should now be able to edit and change whatever you'd like.
-If you are having trouble with specific libraries, make sure to check out the respective documentation and properly research the issue.

 ## License